distributeaid/docs-old-mintlify/how-to-DA/gitpod-setup.md

     * Continue with 10h a month
     * Select your preferred editor
     * Close tab again
-2. Navigate to the repo you want to work on, go to the contributing.md file and click on the “open in Gitpod” button (leave the class set to “Standard”); you can also select other Distribute Aid repos in the dropdown
+2. Go back to Github and navigate to the repo you want to work on, go to the contributing.md file and click on the “open in Gitpod” button (leave the class set to “Standard”); you can also select other Distribute Aid repos in the dropdown
 <!-- TODO: add screenshot -->
 3. Hit enter and wait while your environment is being set up